newtfire/digitai-2025/README.md

 pip install -e .
 ```

-### 4. Download and Install Ollama and the Qwen3–8b Model
+### 4. Download and Install Ollama and the Current Qwen Model

 * [Download Ollama here](https://ollama.com/download/mac).
-* Once installed, select and download the **qwen3:8b** model (the project is configured by default to use this model provided by Ollama).
+* Once installed, select and download the Qwen model (the project is configured by default to use this model provided by Ollama).

 ---